Quantum security of subset cover problems: Preliminaries

 \begin{definition}[Database property] A database property is a subset of $\mathcal{H}$.
 Any database property $D$ can be seen as a projector on $\mathcal{H}$, as follows:

 \end{definition}

 We write $\mathcal{D} = \{I \vert I \subseteq \mathcal{H}\}$ the set of all subspaces of $\mathcal{H}$, that also corresponds to the set of all database properties.

-We know state and prove two lemmas adapted from \cite{EC:LiuZha19} that we will use thoroughly in this paper.
-The first lemma will allow use to ignore the unitaries that the adversary A apply on the first registers of the state.
+We now state and prove two lemmas adapted from \cite{EC:LiuZha19} that we will use thoroughly in this paper.
+The first lemma will allow us to ignore the unitaries that the adversary A applies on the first registers of the state.

 \begin{lemma}[adapted from Lemma 8 from \cite{EC:LiuZha19}] For any unitary $U$, any projector $P$, and any state $\ket{\phi}$,

 \end{lemma}